 Bring: Hat, sunglasses, sunscreen

-Clothing: Old clothes that can get wet and dirty
+Clothing: Old clothes that can get wet and dirty, sturdy boots or shoes.

 Provided: Trash bags, gloves, snacks, and water

 All children 14 and younger must be accompanied by an adult.

 Family Friendly Sites (All ages welcome)

 Campbell Creek Greenway - 2116 Margaret Wallace Rd.
 (Charlotte) Get Directions

 Irwin Creek Greenway (Ray’s) - 329 N. Irwin Ave.
 (Charlotte), Irwin Avenue Elementary School Get Directions

 McMullen Creek Greenway - 8135 Pineville-Matthews Rd.
 (Charlotte) Get Directions

 Little Sugar Creek Greenway at the Metropolitan - 1127 E. 4th Street